terraform-cisco-modules/terraform-intersight-imm/README.md

 7. Ethernet Adapter.
 See Module policies_vnic_adapter and the example in the examples/policies directory.

-8. Ethernet Network (Under Developement).
+8. Ethernet Network.
 See Module policies_vnic_network and the example in the examples/policies directory.

 9. Ethernet Network Control.
 See Module policies_vnic_network_control and the example in the examples/policies directory.